Advanced usage

 function simulatemissing(parameters::Parameters, m::Integer)

-Z = simulate(parameters, m) # simulate completely-observed data
+Z = simulate(parameters, m) # complete data

 UW = map(Z) do z